 If your course has been designated as hybrid, consider replacing face-to-face classes with a combination of online materials, and shorter synchronous online meetings with half the students attending each time.

 For labs and studios that require on-campus activities or equipment, if your class has been designated hybrid, consider replacing all instructional components of these classes with videos in order to reduce the time that students spend in the space.
 Consider which labs could be replaced with virtual labs or other activities to achieve similar aims and which require a hands-on experience.
-Also consider options that enable students to work together but retain physical distancing, or ensure that closer work is for periods of time less than 15 minutes.
+Also consider options that enable students to work together but retain physical distancing or ensure that closer work is for shortened periods of time.

 If your usual assessment pattern involves activities that are done in class, consider whether alternative online modes would achieve similar aims, or whether a face-to-face assessment is necessary.
 Changes that you might consider include: